szGabu/MatterAMXX/README.md

 RemoteNickFormat="{NICK}"
 ```

-Where "myserver" is goes the name of the relay, you can put anything.
+Where "myserver" is goes the name of the relay, you can put anything, same with the port and Token, this is where the plugin will be listening.

-Find your gateway where you want to relay the messages.
+After that, find or create a gateway where you want to relay the messages.
+The following is an example of where you will bridge the HLDS server (using the API created below) and a Discord server.
+It is assumed the Discord entry already exists in the file.

 ```
 [[gateway]]